 Users of the blockchain networks for Bitcoin and Litecoin are charged transaction fees, while miners get cryptocurrency incentives for completing network transactions.

 But when you consider the costs connected to each of these cryptocurrencies, that’s about where the similarities end.

-Transaction fees for Bitcoin transactions are substantially greater than those for Litecoin transactions since they are based on the number of transactions made on the blockchain network.
+Transaction fees for Bitcoin are substantially greater than those for Litecoin transactions since they are based on the number of transactions made on the blockchain network.

 Although network congestion at the beginning of 2021 momentarily led the charge to execute a single Bitcoin transaction to increase to over $60.10, Bitcoin transaction fees in January 2022 are currently about $1.85.
 Users often spend just a tenth of a cent each transaction when using Litecoin.

 The marketplaces for Bitcoin and Litecoin have grown significantly.
 Litecoin’s companion to the BTC has proven to be a successful strategy.